panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 - uninitialized variables
 - non-existing object properties or methods
-- out of bounds indexes to access array elements
+- out-of-bounds indexes to access array elements
 - the invocation result of a function that returns nothing

 Comparing directly against `undefined` is unsafe because you rely on a permitted but discouraged practice mentioned above.